 - Frustration : Frustration is another cause of stress.
 It arises when goal directed behavior is blocked.
 Management should attempt to remove barriers and help the employees to reach their goals.

 - Caste and Religion Conflicts : Employees living in areas which are subject to caste and religious conflicts do suffer from stress.
 In the case of religion, the minorities and lower-caste people (seen especially in India) are subject to more stress.

 - Personality : People are broadly classified as ‘Type A’ and ‘Type B’.

 - Feels guilty while relaxing.

 - Gets irritated by minor mistakes of self and others.

 - Feels impatient and dislikes waiting.

-- Does several things at one time.
+- Do several things at one time.

-- Technological Changes : When there are any changes in technological field, employees are under the constant stress of fear of losing jobs, or need to adjust to new technologies.
+- Technological Changes : When there are any changes in technological fields, employees are under the constant stress of fear of losing jobs, or need to adjust to new technologies.
 This can be a source of stress.

 - Career Changes : When a person suddenly switches over a new job, he is under stress to shoulder new responsibilities properly.
-Under promotion, over promotion, demotion and transfers can also cause stress.
+Under-promotion, over-promotion, demotion and transfers can also cause stress.